-- a describe the portfolio approach to investing; - b describe types of investors and distinctive characteristics and needs of each; - c describe defined contribution and defined benefit pension plans;
+- a describe the portfolio approach to investing; - b describe the steps in the portfolio management process; - c describe types of investors and distinctive characteristics and needs of each; - d describe defined contribution and defined benefit pension plans; 2022 Level I CFA Program Curriculum. © 2021 CFA Institute.
+All rights reserved.

-Study Session 12 2
+Study Session 17 2

-- d describe the steps in the portfolio management process; - e describe mutual funds and compare them with other pooled investment products.
+- e describe aspects of the asset management industry; - f describe mutual funds and compare them with other pooled investment products.

-READING 39.
+READING 49.
 PORTFOLIO RISK AND RETURN: PART I